-Plans reporting 1,000 or more active participants on line 2b(3) must also provide average compensation data.
-For each grouping, enter the average compensation of the active participants in that group.
-For this purpose, compensation is the compensation taken into account for each participant under the plan's benefit formula, limited to the amount defined under section 401(a)(17) of the Code.
+compensation taken into account for each participant under the plan's benefit formula, limited to the amount defined under section 401(a)(17) of the Code.
 Do not enter the average compensation in any grouping that contains fewer than 20 participants.

-Cash balance plans reporting 1,000 or more active participants on line 2b(3) must also provide average cash balance account data.
-For each grouping, enter the average cash balance account of the active participants in that group.
-Do not enter the average cash balance account in any grouping that contains fewer than 20 participants.
+Cash balance plans (or any plans using characteristic code 1C on line 8a of Form 5500), reporting 1,000 or more active participants on line 2b(3) must also provide average cash balance account data, regardless of whether all active participants have cash balance accounts.
+For each age/service bin, enter the average cash balance account of the active participants in that bin.
+Do not enter the average cash balance account in any age/service bin that contains fewer than 20 active participants.